Selected

 renewal.

-decline in robberies and the 25-percent one in car
+and the 25-percent one in car theft.
+The sharpest

-Krakow itself.
-The police connect the ebbing crime
+The police connect the ebbing crime with the

 troublemakers in that number, to the Western Europe